bshanae/FWA/README.md

 Small Java Web project for learning Java Servlets.
 The required functionlaity is following:
-* Registration
+* Registration,
-* Authorization
+* Authorization,
-* Adding image to profile
+* Adding image to profile,
-* Display date and time of each login
+* Display date and time of each login.

 ## Instructions